Elaine, From Singapore, Teaching English Online in ChileBy Krzl Light Nuñes

 How did you get your private students?

 Those were definitely from recommendations from my current students.
 They knew a friend or a family member who wanted to learn English, and they told them, “I have English classes.
-I can give you my English teacher’s contact.”
+I can give you my English teacher’s contact information.”

 Do you have any tips for building rapport with online English students?